gardener/cert-management/README.md

 With this variant the certificate is renewed, before the old one(s) are revoked.
-This means the certificate secrets of the `Certificate` objects will contain newly requested certificates and the old certificate(s) will be revoked afterwards.
+This means the certificate secrets of the `Certificate` objects will contain newly requested certificates and the old certificate(s) will be revoked afterward.

 For this purpose, set `renew: true` in the spec of the `CertificateRevocation` object: